lazd/lazd.github.io/source/posts/Macinpi - A Raspberry Pi powered Mac Classic.md

 I relive the experience of it all.
 I relive the wonder.
 I'm taken back to a time when a black and white screen could show you all the color in the world, as long as you used your imagination.

 As old hardware begins to fail and spare parts become scarce, pieces of the experience fall away.
-Even after recapping the main board with [fresh tantalum capacitors](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=8d6ec8772d), there's no guarantee it will continue to function indefinitely, and it's not the same to use old software on a sleek, new MacBook; the feeling just isn't there.
+Even after recapping the motherboard with [fresh tantalum capacitors](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=8d6ec8772d), there's no guarantee it will continue to function indefinitely, and it's not the same to use old software on a sleek, new MacBook; the feeling just isn't there.

 I never want to lose the ability to go back to that time when things were simpler, to feel the wonder I felt when I was a kid, so I built Macinpi; a new computer with the charm of an old computer.